What is SOL? An introduction to Solana

 Solana was created in 2017 by Anatoly Yakovenko and a team of former Qualcomm employees.
 Anatoly wanted to create a censorship-resistant network that could connect creators and consumers in a global digital economy without relying on intermediaries or middlemen.

-As Yakovenko recently said on the Decrypt Daily podcast, “the vision for Solana was to build a blockchain that incorporated a source of time outside of network consensus.”
+As Yakovenko said on the Decrypt Daily podcast, “the vision for Solana was to build a blockchain that incorporated a source of time outside of network consensus.”
 With a team that had decades of combined engineering experience in scaling and compression at Qualcomm and Dropbox, Solana’s early innovation was just that: encoding the passage of time in the form of data.

 Solana quick facts